Inoshas/AIM-HIGH/README.md

 # AIM-HIGH
 ## Autonomous Robot Project

-Welcome to the Git repository dedicated to our thrilling robotics project.
-Our initiative progresses through multiple phases, each integral to the evolution of an autonomous robot equipped with cutting-edge capabilities.
-The successful culmination of Phase 1 marked a significant milestone, where we achieved proficiency in line following and obstacle avoidance.
+Welcome to our Git repository dedicated to our robotics project.
+This project progresses through distinct phases, each critical in developing an autonomous robot with advanced capabilities.

+In Phase 1, we successfully achieved proficiency in line following and obstacle avoidance, marking a significant milestone.

-Building on this accomplishment, we are currently immersed in Phase 2.
-In this stage, our focus has shifted to incorporating barcode reading functionality and updating the database with real-time quantity changes.
-We are pleased to report that substantial progress has been made in this regard, showcasing our commitment to enhancing the robot's versatility.
+Building on this success, Phase 2 saw the integration of QR-code reading functionality along with object detection, enabling a comprehensive set of capabilities.
+We're pleased to report substantial progress in these areas, showcasing our commitment to enhancing the robot's versatility.

-While the barcode reading and database update components are successfully integrated, we acknowledge that the implementation of object detection remains pending.
+Feel free to explore our repository to learn more about the project's evolution and the exciting developments in each phase.

 The repository contains the source code, documentation, schematics, and additional materials necessary to build, operate, and extend our robot.
 By collaborating on this platform, we aim to refine and expand our project, exploring new features and use cases.
 We welcome contributions, feedback, and collaboration from the open-source and robotics communities to drive innovation and advance the field of autonomous robotics.